AlperYildirim1/Language-as-Waves/README.md

 This repository contains the training scripts and evaluation notebooks for reproducing the experiments in "Language as a Wave Phenomenon."

+WPT codes, real valued ablations and CReLU models will be added soon.

 ## WMT14 (Machine Translation)

 | Notebook | Description |